tomas-tazar/Assessing-blood-samples-for-Malaria/README.md

 The following libraries are required to run the end-to-end system:
 - numpy, keras, tensorflow, matplotlib, opencv-python, scikit-learn

+Classification models are required for the program to run, tthese are available to download at the following link: [Models](https://drive.google.com/drive/folders/1pBxND8jQNw32ySYwk9Q0NtPctUS66t9u?usp=sharing)
+This folder needs to be included in the "Dependencies" folder.

 It is highly recommended to use a virtual environment to avoid any conflicts with other projects, the following [anaconda](https://www.anaconda.com/products/distribution) enviroment is recommended to be instantiated: ` conda create -n malaria python=3.10 `.